 - We are aware that some children with SEND also have medical or personal care needs which require attention during the school day, including the administration of medication.

 - Wherever possible medication is not given in school or parents/ carers come into school to give it to their child.
 The school’s policy on administering medicine is available from the school office on request.

 - If a child requires a Health Plan then a meeting is set up with the Deputy Headteacher, parent and care professional concerned.
-All staff are then made aware of the Health Plan through Staff Briefings.
+All staff are made aware of the Health Plan through Staff Briefings.
 All Health Plans are reviewed on a regular basis and the relevant staff have annual medical needs training in key medical conditions e.g. asthma, diabetes, epilepsy.

 - In any case of medical emergency all staff are trained to phone 999.

 - Children who require rescue medication e.g. Epi-pen, Insulin are given this as required by trained staff, following signed parental consent.